 - 4.1.1 Perhaps one of the most significant developments of recent times was the formation of the North West Regional Assembly (NWRA) in 1997.
 This represents Local Authorities and other key economic and social stakeholder representatives in the region. - 4.1.2 The NWRA presents a regional view to the Government and European Union institutions on issues or areas falling within the Assembly's competence and also provides a forum for considering and debating any issues or policy proposals, especially those of a relevant social, economic or environmental nature at a regional level and having an impact upon the people of North West England. - 4.1.3 Their role has principally been in the promotion of planning, transport and sustainability in the region.
-They were also involved in the development of the Housing Strategy and the Regional Housing Board. - 4.1.4 The 'no' vote on Elected Regional Assemblies subsequently forced the NWRA to review its core business and activities.
-However, in the light of the Sub-National Economic Development & Regeneration Review announced in July 2007 and the promotion of greater devolution, it is proposed to abolish Regional Assemblies in their current form.
-Instead, it is likely there will be Regional Ministers and a new duty on local authorities to promote economic development, with RDAs playing an even greater role in the strategic arena, taking on plan-making powers for housing, transport and spatial planning.
+They were also involved in the development of the Housing Strategy and the Regional Housing Board. - 4.1.4 The 'no' vote on Elected Regional Assemblies has forced the NWRA to review its core business and activities and focus on three main functions: the scrutiny of the North West Development Agency (NWDA), a role as the North West planning body and acting as a strategic focal point for the region.